Annual Bluegrass Weevil in Turf

 Monitoring

-Traditional collection approaches for annual bluegrass weevil adults involve running a reverse air flow leaf blower with mesh netting attached to the front of the nozzle across the turf surface.
-This technique does not appear to work in areas with lower ABW populations so we recommend applying a soapy water flush (1-2 tablespoons per 1 gallon water) to a square section of the turf (2 feet x 2 feet) and wait 3-4 minutes for adults to emerge.
+To sample for annual bluegrass weevil adults, apply a soapy water flush (1-2 tablespoons per 1 gallon water) to a square section of the turf (2 feet x 2 feet) and wait 3-4 minutes for adults to emerge.
 To examine a turf stand for larvae, cut a small sample (3 inches x 3 inches x 3 inches) section from the area.
 Tease the tissue apart and look for all life stages.
 Submerge the sample in a salt-water solution (34 cup salt in 1 quart of water) for one hour.
+In North Carolina, larvae are generally recovered from areas of moderate to severe damage but are difficult to find with random sampling.

 Control